-I am Lowell Boileau and I am a web artist.
+I am Lowell Boileau and I am a fine art painter and Internet media artist.

 I use the website as a medium for artistic expression

 just as a painter uses paint and canvas.
 With the Lost

 Synagogues of Detroit, I am continuing in

 the vein of my most widely known works, The

 Fabulous Ruins of Detroit and SoulfulDetroit.com and from my background as an urban